Directory API: Groups

 Retrieve all group aliases

 To retrieve all of a group's aliases, use the following GET request and include the authorization described in Authorize requests.
 The groupKey can be the group's primary email address, the group's unique id, or any of the group aliases' emails.
-For the request and response properties, see the API Reference:
+For the request and response properties, see the groups resource.

 GET https://admin.googleapis.com/admin/directory/v1/groups/groupKey/aliases

-A successful response returns an HTTP 201 status code.
-Along with the status code, the response returns a list of the group's aliases.
+A successful response returns an HTTP 201 status code and a list of the group's aliases.

 Delete a group alias

 To delete a group's alias, use the following DELETE request and include the authorization described in Authorize requests.
 The groupKey can be the group's primary email address, the group's unique id, or any of the group aliases' emails.
 The aliasId is the alias being deleted.
-For the request and response properties, see the API Reference:
+For the request and response properties, see the groups resource:

 DELETE https://admin.googleapis.com/admin/directory/v1/groups/groupKey/aliases/aliasId